Bookmark

 View full detailsBookmark

-Text on the reverse side: A contemporary Bishop adaptation of a Japanese woodblock print from 1814.
-The Japanese word for frog is “kaeru”, which c...
+Text on the reverse side: A contemporary gardener adaptation of a Japanese woodblock print dating from 1814.
+The Japanese word for frog is “kaeru”...

 View full detailsBookmark

-Text on the reverse side: A contemporary Welsh Lady adaptation of a Japanese woodblock print dating 1814.
-The Japanese word for frog is “kaeru”, w...
+Text on the reverse side: A contemporary lawyer adaptation of a Japanese woodblock print dating 1814.
+The Japanese word for frog is “kaeru”, which...

 View full detailsBookmark